Testing the identification of causal effects in observational data: Assumptions and Testable Implication

-Our first assumption imposes some structure concerning which variables may causally affect other variables in our framework. \begin{assumption}[Causal structure] \end{assumption} where $\mathcal{D}$ and $\mathcal{Y}$ denote the support of $D$ and $Y$, respectively.
-Assumption \ref{ass0} rules out a reverse causal effect of outcome $Y$ on $D$, $X$, or $Z$.
-It also states that the treatment $D$ must not causally affect $X$ or $Z$, while both $X$ and $Z$ might affect $D$, $Y$, or also each other.
-Assumption \ref{ass0} is satisfied in the causal framework given in Figure \ref{causalchain}.
-The latter represents the causal associations between the quasi-instrument $Z$, treatment $D$, and outcome $Y$ by means of arrows in a directed acyclic graph (DAG), as e.g.\ also considered in \citet{Pearl00} or \citet{Cunningham2021}.
+The first line of Assumption \ref{ass0} rules out reverse causal effects of outcome $Y$ on $D$, $X$, or $Z$.
+For example, this means that the treatment $D$ is not causally affected by the outcome variable: $D(y)=D$.
+It also states that the treatment $D$ must not causally affect $X$ or $Z$, while both $X$ and $Z$ might affect $D$, $Y$, or each other.
+These conditions are satisfied in the causal framework in Figure \ref{causalchain}, which represents the causal associations between instrument $Z$, treatment $D$, and outcome $Y$ by arrows in a directed acyclic graph (DAG), as e.g.\ considered in \citet{Pearl00}.
 In the DAG, $Z$ and $X$ affect $D$ and $D$ and $X$ affect $Y$.
 Furthermore, $X$ might affect $Z$ or vice versa, as indicated by the bidirectional causal arrow.
 This scenario is in line with the practice of measuring covariates and instruments prior to treatment assignment, which rules out reverse causality of $D$ and $Y$ on the pre-treatment $X$ and $Z$.
 The DAG also includes the unobserved terms $U$ and $V$ which affect $Y$ and $D$, respectively, with the dashed arrows indicating that these effect cannot be observed.

-Our second assumption requires that any values $D$ or $Z$ might take are observed across any values $X$ might take, which is known as common support. \begin{assumption}[Common support] \end{assumption} where $\mathcal{D}$ and $\mathcal{Z}$ denote the support of $D$ and $Z$, respectively.
-Assuming discretely distributed treatments and instruments, Assumption \ref{asscommonsupport} implies that the conditional probabilities for any $D=d$ and $Z=z$ given $X$, the so-called treatment and instrument propensity scores, are larger than zero.
-In the case of continuously distributed treatments and/or instruments, the propensity scores are to be replaced by conditional density functions.
+The second line of Assumption \ref{ass0} imposes causal faithfulness, meaning that only variables that are d-separated, i.e.\ not connected by any causal paths (possibly conditional on other variables), are statistically independent (or conditionally independent).
+The d-separation criterion is a general rule for determining in nonparametric models whether two variables are causally unrelated, possibly conditional on third variables.
+In causal analysis, this enables judging the nonparametric identifiability of causal effects under specific conditioning sets.
+For example, in an observational study, if the treatment and the potential outcomes are d-separated given certain covariates, it implies that conditioning on the covariates appropriately controls for confounding, ensuring that the treatment and potential outcomes are conditionally independent.
+Thus, in nonparametric causal models, d-separation helps identify which variables need to be controlled for to estimate causal relationships correctly.